pangpang20/gaussdb-python/docs/basic/adapt.rst

 .. seealso::

-    - `PostgreSQL character types
+    - `GaussDB character types
       <https://www.postgresql.org/docs/current/datatype-character.html>`__

-Python `str` are converted to PostgreSQL string syntax, and PostgreSQL types such as :sql:`text` and :sql:`varchar` are converted back to Python `!str`:
+Python `str` are converted to GaussDB string syntax, and GaussDB types such as :sql:`text` and :sql:`varchar` are converted back to Python `!str`:

 .. code:: python